Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/4_pick_and_place.md

 >Note: The incoming position and rotation are converted `From<RUF>`, i.e. Unity's coordinate space, in order to cleanly convert from a `geometry_msgs/Point` and `geometry_msgs/Quaternion` to `UnityEngine.Vector3` and `UnityEngine.Quaternion`, respectively.
 This is equivalent to creating a `new Vector3(response.estimated_pose.position.x, response.estimated_pose.position.y, response.estimated_pose.position.z)`, and so on.
 This functionality is provided via the [ROSGeometry](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/dev/ROSGeometry.md) component of the ROS-TCP-Connector package.

 >Note: The `Randomize Cube` button calls the `RandomizeCube()` method.
 This randomizes the position and orientation of the cube, the position of the goal, and the color, intensity, and position of the light.
-This is achieved through running the Randomizers defined in the `Fixed Length Scenario` component of the `Simulation Scenario` GameObject.
-If you want to learn more about how we created a modified Scenario so that we could fire Randomizers manually at inference time, check out the [InferenceRandomizer.cs](../PoseEstimationDemoProject/Assets/TutorialAssets/Scripts/PoseEstimationScenario.cs) script.
+This is achieved through running the Randomizers defined in the `Pose Estimation Scenario` component of the `Simulation Scenario` GameObject.
+If you want to learn more about how we created a modified Scenario so that we could trigger Iterations manually at inference time, check out the [PoseEstimationScenario.cs](../PoseEstimationDemoProject/Assets/TutorialAssets/Scripts/PoseEstimationScenario.cs) script.

 Note that the `TrajectoryPlanner` component shows its member variables in the _**Inspector**_ window, which need to be assigned.

-6. Return to Unity.
+1. Return to Unity.
 Select the `ROSObjects/Publisher` GameObject.
 Assign the `ur3_with_gripper` GameObject to the `Robot` field.
 Drag and drop the `Cube` GameObject from the _**Hierarchy**_ onto the `Target` Inspector field.
 Drag and drop `Goal` to the `Goal` field.
 Finally, assign the `Simulation Scenario` object to the `Scenario` field.
 You should see the following:

 <p align="center">
 <img src="Images/4_trajectory_field.png" width="500"/>